We all have to work which means that we all have bosses in the workplace.

 This is the most common option, as it allows you to use your previous information collected to find ways to make the situation better.
 In other words, working with your boss to find common grounds, and building the bridges between your issues and theirs.
 Sometimes, the most effective way is to be completely honest, and ask them for their feedback; often you know where the sore point is, so simply ask.
 If their response is, in your belief, valid, then there may be hope to make amends.

-Whilst you don’t want to completely change everything to cater for your boss, come to a compromise.
+While you don’t want to completely change everything to cater for your boss, come to a compromise.
 You may be surprised how well they respond, even to you trying to fix the relationship.
-Plus, the advantage of this option is, if things don’t go well after you try to take positive action, the flight option feels more justified, as you did attempt to correct the issue before you jumped ship.
+Plus, the advantage of this option is, if things don’t go well after you tried to take positive action, the flight option feels more justified, as you did attempt to correct the issue before you jumped ship.

-This is what I did in my situation.
-I had a meeting with my boss a few times, to try and work out what the problems were with me.
+I had a meeting with my boss a few times to try and work out what the problems were with me.
 She told me I was too assisting of others, which was distracting me from my work.
-Whilst, I disagreed that this was a negative, as working with colleagues was something I believed to be important in relationship building within an office, and I managed my time quite well, she wanted a strict box around what my role was, versus theirs.
+While I disagreed that this was a negative thing, as working with colleagues was something I believed to be important in relationship building within an office, and I managed my time quite well, she wanted a strict box around what my role was, versus theirs.
 So, I accepted this and tried to focus more on my role.

 Another issue was, she was paranoid about image.
-She believed that all employees would judge her on my actions, to the point of telling me that she wanted me to leave my computer screen completely visible to all other employees that walked by, just so I could be seen to be doing work and no other activities.
-Again, I completely disagreed, as it is common work and confidentiality workplace practice to lock your computer when you leave your desk, however again, she insisted, and in order to keep the peace to work with her style, I agreed.
+She believed that all employees would judge her on my actions, to the point of telling me that she wanted me to leave my computer screen completely visible to all other employees who walked by, just so I could be seen to be doing work and no other activities.
+Again, I completely disagreed, as it is confidentiality workplace practice to lock your computer when you leave your desk, however again, she insisted, and in order to keep the peace to work with her style, I agreed.

 The H.R. department did ask me for examples of her treating me the way she did, which I had an entire library of and did provide willing (which I suggest all people do, as it means you have a leg to stand on, should the boss decide to act before you do), however I did not wait for them to return to me with her response: I believed that, evidence exposing her behaviour would only make the situation worse, so I left before she had time to respond.
-It is ALWAYS best to leave on your terms, and not theirs.
+It is always best to leave on your terms, and not theirs.

-Now, please remember that my situation may differ greatly from others, but the reason I added my experience was to give a realistic example of how the general information I provided, fits into a situation that actually occurred.
+Now, please remember that my situation may differ greatly from others, but the reason I added my experience was to give a realistic example of how the general information I provided fits into a situation that actually occurred.

 Goodluck to everyone who is reading this, and I hope that this article has shed some light on a very complicated and stressful experience that some of us are unlucky enough to go through.